kevinfjiang/hello-neighbor/FINAL-REPORT.md

 Then, we compared the speed up across the number of query vectors (number of subsequent searches).
 We looked at 20 groups of search vectors of sizes [1, 100].
 We plot our results below. $q$ query vectors were used with 2000 training vectors and 100 basis vectors.

-Finally, we compared against the number of basis vectors, direct distance computation vectors.
+Next, we compared against the number of basis vectors, direct distance computation vectors.
 For a metric space, these vectors are the most important for LAESA.
 We compared increasing and decreasing the basis count at 20 values spaced evenly in [100, 1000] for a training set of 2000.
 We stopped at 1000 because we didn't want $k$ basis to approach $n$ training size. $k$ training vectors were used with 2000 training vectors and 25 query vectors

+Finally, we compared how increasing the number of cores affects run-time using the runtime flags `+RTS -N${NUM_CORES}`.
+We found that setting `-N6` had the best performance and saw diminishing returns from there on out on an 8 core macboook pro.
+Higher cores shown increased GC time meaning there was too much going on and too much scheduling for the CPU

 ### Total Runtime
 On `-O2` optimization, the parallelized version of LAESA consistently outperforms the sequential implementation of LAESA.
 Some exceptions to this are at very low sample sizes of training vectors, because the overhead of creating new threads outweighs the computational benefit the thread would provide.